cloud-gov/cg-design/researchplan.md

 ## Methodology

 Recruiting
--Target individuals who are potential/likely/existing users of Cloud.gov:
+- Target individuals who are potential/likely/existing users of Cloud.gov:
-	-Government employees
+	- Government employees
-	-Developers or PM’s
+	- Developers or PM’s
-	-Experience with Heroku/similar products OR
+	- Experience with Heroku/similar products OR
-		-(maybe move to higher level branding) Short to medium term desire to move digital services to the cloud
+		- (maybe move to higher level branding) Short to medium term desire to move digital services to the cloud

 Also maybe:
-	-1 or 2 developers who are not using Cloud services.
+	- 1 or 2 developers who are not using Cloud services.
-		-What do you expect to be better using a Cloud service?
+		- What do you expect to be better using a Cloud service?

 ## Stakeholder interviews